aingaRamangalahy/code-lift/README.md

 3. Configure the environment variables by creating a `.env` file and providing the required values.
 Refer to the `.env.example` file for the required variables.

-4. Start the development server by running the command: `npm run start:dev`.
+4. Start the development server by running the command: `npm run dev`.

 ### Contributing